xpliu16/EV_NLP/EV_reviews_NLP.md

 1. Most common combinations of adjacent words (bigrams, trigrams, and four-grams).
 These were combined into a single list, after removing bigrams that were subsets of trigrams, etc.
 <img src="top_grams.png" alt="Top n-grams">
-2. Most common single-word nouns (excluding words that were components of n-gram combinations):
+2. Most common singular single-word nouns (excluding words that were components of n-gram combinations):
 <img src="top_nouns.png" alt="Top informative nouns">
 (As you can see, common words were not necessarily informative, such as “vehicle”)
 3. Top 20 comparative adjectives: